neurosnap/starfx/docs/posts/getting-started.md

 # motivation

 We've been sold a lie.
 You think you need a react framework or server-side rendering because that's where money is being made.
 If you are building a highly dynamic and interactive web application then you probably don't need SSR.
 These frameworks sell you that they are an easier way to build web apps, but that's not true.
 Just think of it this way: if you can build your web app using only static assets, isn't that simpler than having static assets and a react framework server?

 React hook-based fetching and caching libraries dramatically simplify data synchronization but are so tightly coupled to a component's life cycle that it creates waterfall fetches and loading spinners everywhere.
-You also have the downside of not being able to normalize your cache which means you have to spend time thinking about how and when to invalidate your various caches that hold the same API entities.
+You also have the downside of not being able to normalize your cache which means you have to spend time thinking about how and when to invalidate your various caches that hold the identical API entities.

 Further, all of these data caching libraries have sold you another lie.
 In every library you are going to see a line similar to this: "Data normalization is hard and it isn't worth it."
 Wrong.
 Their libraries are not built with data normalization in mind so they claim it's an anti-feature.
 Why do we want to normalize data in the backend but not the frontend?
 Data normalization is critically important because it makes CRUD operations automatically update your web app without having to invalidate your cache so the app will refetch the data you already have.

 So what if you are building a highly interactive web app that doesn't need SEO and you also need more control over data synchronization and caching?